International Year of Indigenous Languages

 This video stresses the connection between language and culture.
-Helping students learn their language through participation in cultural activities is a great way to add a depth of understanding to both the traditions and words.
+Helping learners learn their language through participation in cultural activities is a great way to add a depth of understanding to both the traditions and words.

 Created with: Omiishosh Memorial School

-I have also shared a list of links below to help you learn more about Indigenous languages in Canada, and about the International Year of Indigenous Languages declaration.
+I have also shared a list of links below to help you learn more about Indigenous languages in Canada and about the International Year of Indigenous Languages declaration.

 - First Voices

 - Library and Archives Canada: Indigenous documentary heritage initiatives

 - #IndigenousLanguages on Twitter